lxtGH/OMG-Seg/README.md

 We propose OMG-Seg, One Model that is Good enough to efficiently and effectively handle all the Segmentation tasks, including image semantic, instance, and panoptic segmentation, as well as their video counterparts, open vocabulary settings, prompt-driven, interactive segmentation like SAM, and video object segmentation.
 To our knowledge, this is **the first model** to fill all these tasks in one model and achieve good enough performance.

 We show that OMG-Seg, a transformer-based encoder-decoder architecture with task-specific queries and outputs, can support over ten distinct segmentation tasks and yet significantly reduce computational and parameter overhead across various tasks and datasets.
 We rigorously evaluate the inter-task influences and correlations during co-training.
 Both the code and models will be publicly available.

 ## News !!

 - 2024-3-18, Training Code of OMG-Seg are released !!
 Stronger Performance using Object-365-instance segmentation pre-train !!
-- 2024-2-26， OMG-Seg is accepted by CVPR-2024 !!
+- 2024-2-26，OMG-Seg is accepted by CVPR-2024 !!
-- 2024-1-19， Models and Test Code are released !!
+- 2024-1-19, Models and Test Code are released !!

 ## Features